-By the completion of the course, you will be able to;
+By the completion of the course, you will be able to:

 - 1. Identify from Scripture biblical concepts for leadership in the local church and Christian ministry venues, and analyze these practices in terms of a biblical worldview. - 2.
 Develop an understanding of the leadership principles found in Transformational/Servant Leadership and how they integrate into the management of the local church or Christian ministry venue. - 3.
 Know and apply the administrative principles and practices in the planning, organizing, leading and evaluating the ministries of the local church or Christian ministry organization. - 4.
-Develop an understanding of how the leadership and administrative practices in the course apply to the principle church administrative arenas of personnel, finance, and property. - 5.
+Develop an understanding of how the leadership and administrative practices in the course apply to the principle church administrative arenas of personnel, finance, and property and then able to communicate those in their ministry context. - 5.
 Integrate and synthesize responses to situational studies relating to leadership and administration in the local church or Christian ministry setting.